 The club has 13 lathes of the highest quality and other machinery associated with woodturning.
 New members are able to use club machinery and tools before outlaying their own money on purchasing such equipment.
 The management committee of the club has many aims for the benefit and positive welfare of the club and its members but three important ones are safety, never turning an appropriate new member away and keeping membership costs to an absolute minimum so the craft of woodturning is accessible to the vast majority of the community.

 The best way for that question to be answered is for the reader to view the various photographs within this website.

 Basically woodturning is the craft of shaping a piece of spinning wood with hand held chisels to shape the wood into the article desired which may include such things as pepper grinders, bowls, lamp stands, vases and very many other things that are basically round in shape.
 The breadth of woodturning possibilities is limited only by the individual’s imagination.

 What does the club provide?

-It provides a forum for members to learn woodturning and pyrography in a safe environment.
+It provides a forum for members to learn woodturning in a safe environment.
 Club premises have an ample meeting room and demonstration area where both club and visiting demonstrators show members various techniques and skills with the aid of CCTV for clarity and precision learning.